vari-bbc/Intro_to_Linux_for_HPC/docs/03_bioinfx_example.md

 ## ENST00000461467.1	590	435.180	0.000000	0.000
 ```

-We can see that the TPMs are in the 4th column of this file.
-We can also see that the transcript IDs are in ENSEMBL format.
-If we look up MUC1 on [Ensembl](http://useast.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000185499;r=1:155185824-155192916), we will find that the canonical transcript is `ENST00000620103`, so let's `grep` for this transcript ID.
+From the output above, we can see that the TPMs are in the 4th column of this file.
+The canonical transcript for [MUC1](http://useast.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000185499;r=1:155185824-155192916) is ENST00000620103, so we will search for that using `grep`.

-Look for this transript for one specific sample.

 ```bash
 grep 'ENST00000620103' salmon/SRR1039520/quant.sf

 ```

 ```
 ## ENST00000620103.4	1811	1656.015	0.000000	0.000
 ```

-Look across all the samples at the same time.
+Look for MUC1 across all the samples at the same time.
 We can see that 'SRR1039521' has a TPM of 13.1 for MUC1 compared to 0 for 'SRR1039520'.
 Recall that the fastq files for this exercise were subsetted to a very small number of reads so don't interpret these results seriously.

 ```bash